Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 ### Recognize Custom Forms
 Recognize and extract form fields and other content from your custom forms, using models you train with your own form types.

-[!NOTE] If you are uploading files to Azure Blob Storage progamatically before sending the URI to Form Recognizer, you will need to specify the Content-Type in the Blob Storage SDK like so:
+**Note:** If you are uploading files to Azure Blob Storage progamatically before sending the URI to Form Recognizer, you will need to specify the Content-Type in the Blob Storage SDK like so:

 ```
 blobHttpHeaders.ContentType = "image/jpeg";